On the day of their interview, applicants must arrive for their scheduled appointment with the following documentation:

 - Evidence of economic solvency such as a bona-fide employment offer and/or submission of the Affidavit of Support I-134.

 - Documentary evidence of education or work experience for the primary applicant.

-On the day of their interview, applicants are required to pay the nonrefundable fee of 330 CUC/USD which is per person.
+On the day of their interview, applicants are required to pay the nonrefundable fee of 330 USD, or local currency equivalent, per person.
 Please note that this nonrefundable fee covers the cost of the interview and does not guarantee the issuance of an immigrant visa.